mathematica-pub/frontend-shared-packages/README.md

 progress to the repo (in the form of a draft PR or issue comments) and unassign yourself from the issue.
 (Unassignment will be automated eventually.)

-You are welcome to work on an issue and make a PR even if you have not yet been assigned the issue.
+You are welcome to work on an issue and make a PR even if you have not yet been assigned the issue!

 ### Making a PR